Internships & Work-Based Learning

 What is an Internship?

 An internship is a structured, short-term work experience offered by companies and organizations to provide students or recent graduates with practical exposure to a specific field or industry.
-Internships allow participants to apply theoretical knowledge gained in the classroom to real-world scenarios, gaining hands-on experience under the supervision of experienced professionals.
-Internships can be paid or unpaid and typically last anywhere from a few weeks to several months, offering invaluable opportunities for learning and professional growth.
+Internships allow participants to apply classroom knowledge to real-world scenarios, gaining hands-on experience under the supervision of experienced professionals.
+Internships can be paid or unpaid and last from a few weeks to several months.

 Why Participate in an Internship?

-Participating in an internship is a crucial step in your career development.
-Internships bridge the gap between academic studies and the professional world, providing you with firsthand experience in your chosen field.
-They offer a unique opportunity to explore different career paths, understand industry dynamics, and make informed decisions about your future.
+Participating in an internship can bridge the gap between academic studies and the professional world, providing you with firsthand experience in your chosen field.
+They offer a unique opportunity to explore different career paths, understand industry culture, and make informed decisions about your future.
 Internships also help you build a professional network, enhance your resume, and develop essential skills that are highly valued by employers.

-Paid Internships (Credit and Non-Credit) - See Career Services for Assistance
+Paid Internships (Non-Credit) - See Career Services for Assistance

 • Interns receive monetary compensation for their work